motoko-kusanagi/ampp/README.md

 How-To
 ======

-Because the 'zip' and 'msi' files are not included you have to download them manualy and put them inside **inst-files** folder.
+Because the `zip` and `msi` files are not included you have to download them manualy and put them inside `inst-files` folder.
 * [Apache2] (http://httpd.apache.org/download.cgi)
-* [MySQL] (http://dev.mysql.com/downloads/mysql/) (for MySQL database you will have download [Microsoft .NET Framework 4.0] (http://www.microsoft.com/en-us/download/details.aspx?id=17718) and put it inside "inst-files" folder as well)
+* [MySQL] (http://dev.mysql.com/downloads/mysql/) (for MySQL database you will have download [Microsoft .NET Framework 4.0] (http://www.microsoft.com/en-us/download/details.aspx?id=17718) and put it inside `inst-files` folder as well)
 * [PHP] (http://windows.php.net/download/) (only 'thread safe' version is working with apache2!)
 * [phpMyAdmin] (http://www.phpmyadmin.net/home_page/downloads.php)